-DIY Christmas ornaments are one of my favorite things to make each year around the holidays.
+DIY ornaments are one of my favorite things to make each year around the holidays.

-But let me back up a little bit and explain… Ornaments are a source of family tradition for me (and many others I’m sure).
+But let me back up a little bit and explain… Ornaments (both DIY and store-bought) are a source of family tradition for me (and many others I’m sure).
 When I was growing up, we would decorate the tree as a family every year…eventually I think it just became my mom and I doing the tree decorating, but still I loved it.

 We always had crazy weird homemade ornaments to throw on the tree – some got prominent spots in the front, while others quickly made their way to the much-forgotten back of the tree.
 Haha.